Munich may be without Oktoberfest — but it's still a lot of fun | DW | 17.09.2020

 The people of Munich are taking advantage of these options.
 Not far from the beach students have set up a beer tent.
 "Hey, hey, baby, uh, ah," DJ Ötzi's Oktoberfest hit, echoes across the area.
 "Recently, some even set up a proper pool here," says Christin.

 She lives on the edge of the Theresienwiese and comes to the man-made beach every day to sunbathe and read.
-"Of course, it's a pity that the Oktoberfest had to be cancelled, but I almost like it better this way," she says.
-Because the city has developed ideas for the youth and for the traveling traders.
+"Of course, it's a pity that the Oktoberfest had to be canceled, but I almost like it better this way," she says, because the city has developed ideas for the youth and for the traveling traders.

 This is especially evident here on Königsplatz, which has become a small Instagram hotspot: A Ferris wheel turns in front of the gate.
 In Wiesn style, children squeal as they spin around on the chairoplane and the pirate-themed roller coaster, and adults enjoy a cool lager in the beer garden.

 This is also what the innkeepers are hoping for.
-Because they too have a plan to save their season: In the period in which the Oktoberfest was originally supposed to take place — from September 19 to October 4 — this year the "Wirtshaus-Wiesn" (Wiesn Tavern) will be held.
-"The Wiesn is not a place, but an attitude to life," Gregor Lemke, spokesman for Munich's city city-center innkeepers, told DW.
+Because they, too, have a plan to save their season: In the period in which the Oktoberfest was originally supposed to take place — from September 19 to October 4 — this year the "Wirtshaus-Wiesn" (Wiesn Tavern) will be held.
+"The Wiesn is not a place, but an attitude to life," Gregor Lemke, spokesman for Munich's city city-center innkeepers, tells DW.

 Therefore, it is not a replacement but rather a return to its origins: The first Oktoberfest, in 1810, for the royal wedding of Ludwig of Bavaria with Therese, was a late summer festival held throughout the city.
 In the evening people met in the taverns to dance and celebrate.
 And this is how it should be again now.
 "It's all about demonstrating: Have fun in life, have fun together — the coronavirus can't take that away," says Lemke.